 - Make a list of all medications, vitamins or supplements that you're taking.

-- Write down questions to ask your doctor.
-Your time with your doctor is limited, so preparing a list of questions ahead of time will help you make the most of your time together.
+- Write down questions to ask your health care provider.
+Your time with your provider is limited, so preparing a list of questions ahead of time will help you make the most of your time together.
 List your questions from most important to least important in case time runs out.

-Some basic questions to ask your doctor about lice include:
+Some basic questions to ask your health care provider about lice include:

 - How do I treat lice?